cnbbooks/lfe-tutorial/sequential/conds.md

   (<patternn> [<guardn>] <expressionn>))
 ```

-Let's update the previosu example with a couple guards:
+Let's update the previous example with a couple of guards:

 ```lisp
 (case x